Casselberry, Florida: Geography

+Casselberry is connected to the rest of central Florida through major roads including U.S. Route 17-92, State Route 436, and Interstate 4.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of Casselberry has a humid subtropical climate zone (Cfa).

 History

 Prior to European settlement in the 19th-century, Native American groups inhabited the Seminole County area, including land in present-day Casselberry.

 Workers picking ferns in the early 1950s.

 Casselberry was originally part of the unincorporated community and current census-designated place, Fern Park.

 Hibbard Casselberry initially purchased 140 acres of fernery land near Lake Orienta, later selling it to another local family.
 He then acquired hundreds of acres surrounding the Triplet Chain of Lakes, where he developed Fern Park Estates.
 In 1940, the Florida Legislature approved a petition to incorporate the town of Casselberry.
 The town thrived under his leadership, initially operating without real estate taxes.
 Casselberry served as the town's first mayor for two terms and held a seat on the town council.

 On October 10, 1940, residents voted to officially incorporate the town as a tax-free community known as the "Town of Casselberry" to avoid paying property taxes.

 On July 25, 1965, the town was officially reincorporated as the "City of Casselberry", and in 1976, Casselberry citizens voted to have property taxes reinstated.

+In the months of July, August, and September of 2025, the city published a 'Quarterly Newsletter' which included information about the state of the sity, local events, and cultural topics.
+Since then, no more features of the Quarterly Newsletter have been published, although the originals have been archived.